thegetty/quire-starter-iiif/content/entry.md

 Scrolling to this point will show a {% ref fig='rotating' start='037' text='different point on the rotating image' onscroll='true' %} starting at '037'.

-Scrolling to this point will show a {% ref fig='rotating' start='005' text='different point on the rotating image' onscroll='true' %} starting at '005'.
+Scrolling to this point will show a {% ref fig='rotating' start='013' transition="false" text='different point on the rotating image' onscroll='true' %} starting at '013' with no transition.

 Scrolling to this point will show a {% ref fig='rotating' start='001' text='different point on the rotating image' onscroll='true' %} starting at '001'.

-Scrolling to this point will show the {% ref fig='rotating' start='177' text='rotating image' onscroll='true' %} starting at image '177'.
+Scrolling to this point will show the {% ref fig='rotating' start='116' text='rotating image' onscroll='true' %} starting at image '116'.

 Try the {% ref fig='rotating-annotation' text='second rotating image' %}.